talornan/ex5/README.md

 #### *****To implement the game we did a few classes.*****

-1.GameController - get the GameView and the GameModle and use them both to impement the game.
-2.GameInfo - get all the info of the game by the client and put on an object.
+1.GameController - get the GameView and the GameModle and use them both to impement the game.<br /> 2.GameInfo - get all the info of the game by the client and put on an object.<br />
-3.GameModle- the algo of the game , the best way to choose that pokamon need to eat to get the biggest num of pokamon .
+3.GameModle- the algo of the game , the best way to choose that pokamon need to eat to get the biggest num of pokamon .<br />
-4.GameView - the Gui implemntion of the game/
+4.GameView - the Gui implemntion of the game.<br />
-5.Agent - class represent an agent from client and make Agent object
+5.Agent - class represent an agent from client and make Agent object.<br />
-6. Pokamon -class represent an Pokamon from client and make Pokamon object
+6. Pokamon -class represent an Pokamon from client and make Pokamon object.<br />